Founders at the University of Cambridge

 Will you fund competitive companies?

 We will not fund two competitive companies in the same accelerator cohort.
-However, as the University has been making investments for over 20 years, it is possible that there will be some competitiveness within the overall portfolio.
+However, as the University of Cambridge has been making investments for over 20 years, it is possible that there will be some competitiveness within the overall portfolio.

 Can you help with a visa so I can relocate for the programme?